Sanaa manuscript: Hilali's exercise book thesis

 Asma Hilali has argued that this reading instruction indicates a possible correction or notice by some kind of a senior teacher or scribe, supporting her hypothesis of a scribal "exercise" in the context of "school exercises" In her analysis she has argued that both the upper and lower text show characteristics of being schoolroom "exercises" in quranic writing, in which case she also argues the scraping and re-use of the palimpsest is to be expected.

+Hilali reported various types of erasures that could be due to the palimpsesting technique.
+François Déroche contends only scraping could have removed the lower ink, and Sadeghi finds some evidence of such scraping.
+Elisabeth Puin contends that the primary codex was scraped off and re-written, in some cases, and in other cases the entire codex was erased by soaking the sheets and stretching them.

 However, Nicolai Sinai has criticised Hilali's thesis in detail in a review of her work and Éléonore Cellard's work on a much larger number of folios than Hilali examined is also considered highly relevant.
-Quranic manuscript scholar Hythem Sidky has cited the paper by Sinai for "criticism of her reading of the lower text and overall thesis" and Cellard's paper "for a codicological reconstruction of portions of the undertext demonstrating the document’s status as a codex and the product of professional scribes".
+Quranic manuscript scholar Hythem Sidky has cited the paper by Sinai for "criticism of her reading of the lower text and overall thesis" and Cellard's paper "for a codicological reconstruction of portions of the undertext demonstrating the document's status as a codex and the product of professional scribes".